Skip to main content

 9. Programming and Services:

-- Develop and implement programs and services tailored to the needs of individuals with disabilities.
-This could include support groups, special liturgies, religious education, and social activities.
+- Develop and implement programs to meet the needs of persons with disabilities.
+This could include support groups, special liturgies, faith formation, and social activities.
+Remember that it is preferable to ensure access to opportunities open to the whole parish instead of creating parallel experiences.

 10. Advocacy and Community Building:

-- Advocate for the rights and inclusion of people with disabilities in the broader community.
+- Advocate for the rights and inclusion of persons with disabilities in the broader community.
 Collaborate with local disability organizations and agencies to create a supportive network.

 Resource Type: